Building Altruistic and Moral AI Agent with Brain-inspired Emotional Empathy Mechanisms: Brain-inspired emotional empathy-driven Altruistic Decision-making Algorithm

-To closely align with the specific processes of affective empathy guided moral behavior in the human brain, we first conduct a detailed investigation of the relevant neural mechanisms.
-Based on this, we construct a multi-brain areas coordinated framework for affective empathy-driven moral decision-making.
-As shown in Fig. \mbox{\ref{method fig}}, our proposed model includes the interaction and collaboration between the affective empathy module and the moral decision-making module.
+To closely align with the specific processes of emotional empathy guided altruistic behavior in the human brain, we first conduct a detailed investigation of the relevant neural mechanisms.
+Based on this, we construct a multi-brain areas coordinated framework for emotional empathy-driven altruistic decision making.
+As shown in Fig. \mbox{\ref{method fig}}, our proposed model includes the interaction and collaboration between the emotional empathy module and the altruistic decision-making module.